 A brief survey was developed in consultation with the JTC to obtain public input on the content of the RTP.
 The survey was provided in both English and Spanish.
-To date, over 100 responses have been received.
-Significant responses have been summarized below.
+Over 100 responses were received with significant responses summarized below.

 Respondents were asked to rank a list of transportation improvement categories from most important to least important.
 This information is summarized in Table 3-1.